openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofTriangle(500, 150, 550, 50, 600, 150);
 	ofLine(700, 50, 700, 150);

-The first line of code tells openFrameworks what color it should be using when drawing.
-You can think of it as telling openFrameworks to pull out a particular colored sharpie - it will draw in that color until you tell it to switch to another color.
+The first line of code tells openFrameworks what color it should use when drawing.
+You can think of it like telling openFrameworks to pull out a particular colored sharpie - it will draw in that color until you tell it to switch to another color.
 We'll be exploring how you can specify color as we go, but for now, we are using grayscale colors.
 If you pass in a single integer value (between 0 and 255) to [`ofSetColor`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetColor "ofColor Documentation Page"), openFrameworks will interpret that as a grayscale color where 0 is black (i.e. no light) and 255 is white (i.e. all light).

+**[bd: What is the convention for writing ints in ofBook?
+1 or `1`?]**

-Now that we have color squared away, we make use of some handy functions to draw shapes: `ofRect`, `ofCircle`, `ofEllipse`, `ofTriangle` and `ofLine`.
-The documentation page for [`ofRect`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofRect "ofRect Documentation Page") shows that we can create a rectangle in a number of different ways.
-Here, we are passing in the x and y values of the top left corner as well as the width and height that we would like, all in that order.
-For [`ofCircle`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofCircle "ofCircle Documentation Page"), we are passing in the x and y values of the center of the circle and the radius.
-With [`ofEllipse`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEllipse "ofEllipse Documentation Page"), we are passing in the x and y values of the center as well as the width and height.
-For [`ofTriangle`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofTriangle "ofTriangle Documentation Page"), we pass in the x and y positions of the three corners of the triangle.
-Finally, with [`ofLine`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofLine "ofLine Documentation Page"), we pass in the x and y coordinates of the two endpoints of our desired straight line.
+We have a basic understanding of color, so we can make use of some handy functions to draw shapes: `ofRect()`, `ofCircle()`, `ofEllipse()`, `ofTriangle()` and `ofLine()`.
+The documentation page for [`ofRect()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofRect "ofRect Documentation Page") shows that we can create a rectangle in a number of different ways.
+We are passing in the x and y values of the top left corner as well as the rectangle width and height, all in that order.
+For [`ofCircle()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofCircle "ofCircle Documentation Page") we are passing in the x and y values of the center of the circle and the radius.
+With [`ofEllipse()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEllipse "ofEllipse Documentation Page") we are passing in the x and y values of the center as well as the width and height.
+For [`ofTriangle()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofTriangle "ofTriangle Documentation Page") we pass in the x and y positions of the three corners of the triangle.
+Finally with [`ofLine()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofLine "ofLine Documentation Page"), we pass in the x and y coordinates of the two endpoints of our desired straight line.

-And when you run all of that, you should see some filled shapes hanging out in your black void.
+When you run that code, you should see some filled shapes drawn on top of your black background.

 But what if you only wanted to draw the outline of the shapes?
-There are two functions, [`ofFill`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofFill "ofFill Documentation Page") and [`ofNoFill`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofFill "ofNoFill Documentation Page") that will allow you to toggle between drawing filled shapes and drawing outlines.
-Let's modify our `draw` function again, so that it looks like this:
+There are two functions, [`ofFill()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofFill "ofFill Documentation Page") and [`ofNoFill()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofFill "ofNoFill Documentation Page"), that will allow you to toggle between drawing filled shapes and drawing outlines.
+Let's modify our `draw()` function again to make it look like this:

 	ofBackground(0);